 In November 2016, the Company and Dialog entered into an alliance agreement for the manufacture, distribution and commercialization of products incorporating the Company's wire-free charging technology (See Note 6 - Commitments and Contingencies, Strategic Alliance Agreement).
-On November 7, 2016 and June 28, 2017, the Company and Dialog entered into securities purchase agreements under which Dialog acquired a total of 1,739,691 shares and received warrants to purchase up to 1,417,565 shares (See Note 7 - Stockholders' Equity, Private Placements).
-As of December 31, 2019, a total of 654,013 of the warrants remain outstanding.
-Dialog presently owns approximately 5.2% of the Company's outstanding common shares and could potentially own 7.1% of the Company paid \$0 and \$79,550, respectively, to Dialog for chip development costs incurred, which is recorded under research and development expense.
-Pursuant to the Strategic Alliance Agreement in Note 6 - Commitments and Contingencies, we recorded \$7,100 and \$5,773 in revenue for the years ended December 31, 2019 and 2018, respectively.
+On November 7, 2016 and June 28, 2017, the Company and Dialog entered into securities purchase agreements under which Dialog acquired a total of 1,739,691 shares and received warrants to purchase up to 1,417,565 shares.
+As of December 31, 2020, none of the warrants remain outstanding.
+Dialog presently owns approximately 2.8% of the Company's outstanding common shares.
+The Company recorded \$0 and \$7,100 in royalty revenue for the years ended December 31, 2020 and 2019, respectively, pursuant to the Strategic Alliance Agreement.
+Additionally, the Company recorded \$130,000 and \$0 in contract services revenue during the years ended December 31, 2020 and 2019, respectively.
+The Company also recorded related expenses of \$126,539 and \$0 in cost of services revenue during the years ended December 31, 2020 and 2019, respectively.